scipy/scipy/doc/source/dev/contributor/continuous_integration.rst

 Skipping
 ========

-Being an open-source project, we have access to a quota of CI ressources.
+Being an open-source project, we have access to a quota of CI resources.
 Ultimately, resources are limited and we should use them with care.
 This is why we ask you to verify your changes locally before pushing them.